howtographql/howtographql/content/backend/typescript-apollo/2-a-simple-query.md

 }
 ```

-> **Note**: One of the major advantages of the code-first approach is that you don't have to worry about keeping your GraphQL types and your TypeScript types going out of sync.
-Since nexus is the source of truth that generates both, there is no risk of _schema drift_.
+> **Note**: One of the major advantages of the code-first approach is that you don't have to worry about having your GraphQL types and your TypeScript types going out of sync.
+Since nexus is the source of truth that generates both, there is no risk of the two mismatching.

-### Implementing the Feed Query
+### Implementing the feed query

 Now that the `Link` type is ready, you will create a `feed` query to return all the created `link` objects.

 <Instruction>

-Make the following changes to implement the `feed` query in `src/graphql/Link.ts`
+Make the following changes to implement the `feed` query in `src/graphql/Link.ts`:

 ```typescript{1-2,13-37}(path="../hackernews-typescript/src/graphql/Link.ts")
 import { extendType, objectType } from "nexus";